Command of the watch

 The Command of the Watch is a program for high school girls

 aged 14-18 which provides them with hands on experience and experiential

-learning activities aboard a traditionally rigged tall ship schooner.
-It is
+learning activities over five days, sailing aboard a traditionally rigged tall ship

-funded through scholarships provided by the CYC Foundation.The girls learn
+funded through scholarships provided by the Chicago Yacht Club Foundation.The girls learn

-lifelong skills of teamwork, cooperation, leadership and career awareness.
-It
+lifelong skills of teamwork, cooperation, leadership, and awareness of

 is our goal that young women learn they have the power to make a difference in